tapaswenipathak/Internship/README.md

 You would be handling social media channels.
 If you are creative, entertaining, funny, write exhilirating tweets/posts join as social media intern! :boom:

 Location - AoE/Home

+# GitPay

+I need help w/ publishing blog posts, I have created a Gitpay task https://gitpay.me/#/task/220 for https://github.com/tapaswenipathak/Internship/issues/61.
+As soon as you complete the 19k blog posts 90USD would be transferred.
+I will give the blog post zip in text format w/ diagrams and pics.
+You should properly format them and publish on my blog http://tapaswenipathak.blog/.

 # Paid Open Source Task